mythology-and-legends-in-warfare

 The Sun Compass

 In 1948, archaeologists excavating a Viking settlement in Greenland discovered a fragment of a wooden disc with carved scales and a central hole.
-Known as the Viking sun compass, it is believed to have been used to determine the sun’s azimuth.
+Known as the Viking sun compass, it is believed to have been used to determine the sun's azimuth.
 A shadow stick was inserted at the center, and the length and direction of the shadow were read against the carved marks.
 By rotating the disc so that the shadow aligned with the appropriate mark, the navigator could maintain a constant bearing even when the sun was partially obscured by clouds or fog.
 Experimental replicas have shown that such a device can provide heading accuracy within a few degrees under favorable conditions.
+The Uunartoq disc, named after the Greenland site where it was found, remains one of the most important artifacts in the study of Viking navigation.

 Celestial Navigation: The Stars

-Constellations and Seasonal Markers
+Constellations as Seasonal Guides

 Natural Signs and Environmental Cues

 When sky observation was impossible, Vikings turned to the ocean and the air.
 These natural signs often provided information hours or even days before land appeared over the horizon.
+The ability to read these cues was what separated a skilled navigator from an ordinary sailor, and it was a skill honed over a lifetime at sea.

-Seabirds as Beacons
+Seabirds as Living Beacons

-Smell and Sound
+Smell and Sound at Sea

-Wave Patterns and Swell
+Wave Patterns and Ocean Swell

 Tools of the Norse Navigator